Trait SourcePlugin

 §Event source name

 This string describes the event source.
-One notable event source name is syscall
+One notable event source name is syscall, for plugins collecting syscall information.

 const PLUGIN_ID: u32